allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/03_modelgeom.md

 ![Hexagonal pixel grid](./hexagon_grids.png)\
 *Grid layouts for pointy (left) and flat (right) hexagons with a size of 8-by-4 pixels.*

-This geometry can be selected using `geometry = hexagonal`
+This geometry can be selected using `geometry = hexagonal`.

 ## Radial Strips